qouteall/qouteall-blog/Cognitive-biases.md

 Reducing cost by removing safety measures usually does not cause any visible accidents in the short run, but the benefit of reduced costs are immediately visible.
 When the accident actually happened because of the removed safety measures, it may be years later.

-The solution to it is to objectively record the history, and objectively analyze the history.
+The solution is to take notes and analyze past notes.

 **People crave quick feedback**.
 Successful video games and gambling mechanisms utilize this by providing immediate responses to actions.